MoonHighway/javascript-jungle-guide/src/book/hello-world/periodic-table-objects/intro-to-arrays/set-array-values.md

 console.log(instruments[1]);
 ```

-(2) Set the values when you declare the array 🦐
+(2) Set the values when you declare the array.

 ```javascript
 const instruments = ["drums", "bass"];